 Asteria is the perfect example of a project that taught me this through failure.
-Asteria (shown in my portfolio) was a hardware and blockchain project named after the Greek god of the stars, and falling stars.
-As we reached for the stars with a project so complex with the use of blockchain, hardware components, ML models, and web collateral, there was only room to really crash, like a falling star. :)
+Asteria (Futurism article) was a hardware and blockchain project named after the Greek god of the stars, and falling stars.
+As we reached for the stars with a project so complex with the use of blockchain, hardware components, ML models, and web collateral, there was only room to really crash, like a falling star.

 When thinking of UX, the solution is not always as important as knowing what the real problem is.
 I’ve built my career around trying to understand this process.
-And any real understand of a problem is having the ability to fully work with experts and stakeholders in a smart and complimenting way.
+And any real understanding of a problem is having the ability to fully work with experts and stakeholders in a smart and collaborative way.

 Other resources and sources of knowledge I cling to